 The inspectors should verify that the information the inspector reviewed during the inspection, if intended to be included in the report, is not proprietary or classified.
 If the licensee does not identify any material as proprietary, the Exit Meetings section should include a sentence to that effect.

 If the NRC’s position on an identified noncompliance changes significantly after the exit meeting, that change should be discussed with the licensee before the report is issued.
 In this situation, the exit meeting at the end of the onsite inspection is referred to as a preliminary exit meeting, and the second meeting is referred to as the final exit meeting.

+Any meetings to discuss the inspection findings outside of the exit meeting and associated with potential findings (violations, URI’s, etc.) shall not be documented in this section.

 Licensee responses should not be included in the exit meeting summary.